sybilhoangRG/support.balsamiq.com/content/resources/clearcache.md

 draft: ''
 product: "Resources"
 ---
 Modern web browsers save a lot of data locally because it helps save time and battery life.
-Unfortunately, this data may not alays be up-to-date, and that can cause problems in web apps like [Balsamiq Cloud](https://balsamiq.cloud).
+Unfortunately, this data may not always be up-to-date, and that can cause problems in web apps like [Balsamiq Cloud](https://balsamiq.cloud).

 This page should help you clear your cache in most modern web browsers.
 If we don't have your browser listed, please [reach out](mailto:support@balsamiq.com), and we will do our best to add it!

 ## Apple Safari

-To reset the cache in Apple Safari, you first need to enable the **Developer Menu**.
+To clear the cache in Apple Safari, you first need to enable the **Developer Menu**.
 To do that, go into Safari's preferences (**Safari Menu > Preferences**) and select the **Advanced Tab**.

 ![](//media.balsamiq.com/img/support/resources/safari_preferences.png)